 Webinar: SEISS grants update

-Caroline Miskin, from ICAEW's Tax Faculty, navigates the significant changes to the Self Employment Income Support Scheme announced at the Budget 2021.
+In this webinar Caroline Miskin, from ICAEW's Tax Faculty, navigates the significant changes to the fifth SEISS grant and covers related tax return and compliance issues.

 ICAEW Know-How from the Tax Faculty